 Leah Canaday Cook is an Associate at Taylor Porter, where she practices in various areas of commercial litigation, construction law, environmental law, and appellate practice.
 Leah is admitted to practice in all Louisiana state courts, and in the United States District Courts for the Middle, Eastern, and Western Districts of Louisiana.
 Leah ranks among Louisiana Super Lawyers “Rising Stars”, as selected by her peers.

 Leah was a former law clerk at Taylor Porter and several other law firms in Baton Rouge and Houston, where she gained experience in several practice areas including construction, oil and gas, health care litigation, employment law, and corporate transactions.

 Leah earned her J.D. in 2017 from Louisiana State University Paul M. Hebert Law Center, and was inducted into the Order of the Coif.
 As a law student, Leah was a member of the Louisiana Law Review, serving as Articles Editor on the editorial board of Volume 77.
 She earned CALI awards in Legal Research & Writing II, Civil Law of Property, Criminal Law, Legal Traditions & Systems, and Employment Law.
 She also served as a member of the Ethics Committee.

 In addition to receiving her J.D., Leah earned her Master of Business Administration (MBA) from Louisiana State University in 2017, graduating from the Flores MBA Program.
-She was a member of both the Master’s of Business Administration Association and the National Association of Women MBAs.
+She was a member of both the Master of Business Administration Association and the National Association of Women MBAs.

-Leah graduated summa cum laude from LSU in 2012, with a Bachelor’s Degree in French and minors in Biological Sciences and Chemistry.
+Leah graduated, summa cum laude, from Louisiana State University in 2012, with a Bachelor’s Degree in French and minors in Biological Sciences and Chemistry.

 In her free time, Leah enjoys traveling, reading, and chasing after her toddler.